Welcome to the online portfolio of visual artist Mona Caron.

 Best known for her multi-story murals celebrating the rebellious resilience of WEEDS, Mona is a Swiss artist who became a muralist in her adoptive hometown San Francisco, California, where she initially emerged with her community-specific trans-temporal murals.
 Currently, Mona continues to create murals in public space and art-ivism with social movements, and enjoys working in collaboration with kindred-spirited artists and activists.

-2018: Completed the 2d phase of "Mujeres Custodias de Nuestro Hábitat en Peligro", 50 meters tall piece of Artivism in the form of a mural in central Quito, Ecuador, painted with my comrade Raúl Ayala and dedicated to women protectors defending their land from extractivist projects.
+• "Mujeres Custodias de Nuestro Hábitat en Peligro", 50 meters tall piece of Artivism in the form of a mural in central Quito, Ecuador, painted with my comrade Raúl Ayala and dedicated to women protectors defending their land from extractivist projects.
 Featured in this Al Jazeera report video, and described more in depth on this page.

-Check out my epic collaboration with Liqen in a public art commission by the City of Vigo, Spain.
+• Check out my epic collaboration with Liqen in a public art commission by the City of Vigo, Spain.

 Follow